 Cookies are always good, especially if chocolate is involved!
 And cookies are even better if double chocolate is involved.
 But when cookies support a great cause, it's the best-case scenario.

-For the fourth year in a row, Julie from The Little Kitchen organized an event called the Good Cookies Food Bloggers’ Valentines Event to support Cookies for Kid’s Cancer.
+For the fourth year in a row, fellow food blogger Julie organized an event called the Good Cookies Food Bloggers’ Valentines Event to support Cookies for Kid’s Cancer.

 Cancer is the leading cause of children’s disease-related death in the U.S. Right now, 40,000 children here are actively battling cancer.
 And less than 4% of the National Cancer Institute’s budget goes to childhood cancer.
 This is why Julie got involved.
 Last year, she raised $76K through this event!
 That is absolutely amazing, right?!